Set up Sophos Firewall Site-to-Site IPsec VPN

 - The connection is active.

-- Tunnel status is established.
+- The tunnel status is established.

 - With multiple networks, all expected Child SAs are established.